rakutenintelligence-api/rakutenintelligence-api.github.io/faq.md

 ## Syntax for Filtering through response data

-**Q: I have a very specific query for the Slice API, is it possible to sort or remove some of the extraneous response data?**
+**Q: I have a very specific query for the Rakuten Intelligence API, is it possible to sort or remove some of the extraneous response data?**

 A: Yes, it is.
 We’ve implemented some of the OData filter specification, and the supported features are as follows: